chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Insertion Info
 --------------

-The particles are inserted right above the plate with the volume insertion method.
+The particles are inserted above the plate with the volume insertion method.

 .. code-block:: text